sudipmajkoti07/Chunking_rag/README.md

 ## Usage

 * **Upload a Document** via `/upload` endpoint and choose a chunking strategy (`sentences` or `fixed`).
 * **Chat with the model** via `/chat` endpoint.
-It retrieves answers based on document chunks and maintains session memory using Redis.
+It retrieves answers based on document chunks and maintains session memory using Redis and also suppoer interview booking.

 ---